Learn how to choose the right social media KPIs and the best tools to track them. Discover expert insights on how to effectively measure performance.

 I use this KPI to see if my content makes people stop, react, and participate.

 I make this my primary KPI when my goal is to boost content quality, build community, or understand what resonates most with your audience.
-I

 If you are confused between different formats, tones, or types of campaign content, engagement rate becomes valuable.
 A strong engagement rate signals that your message is hitting the right emotional or informational notes.

 Comments show that people care enough to join the conversation.
 Shares reveal that your content is valuable or entertaining enough for someone to spread it to their own audience.
-Saves indicate long-term usefulness, signalling that the content is worth revisiting
+Saves indicate long-term usefulness, signalling that the content is worth revisiting.

 Together, I find these signals to be a better indicator than likes.